Getting Ready to Go

 Computers and the Internet

 The London Center is equipped with 2 computer labs which house 12 PCs (running Windows XP).
 The entire building is hooked into a wireless network, and students who wish to bring laptops will be able to use this wireless service, with a bit of advance preparation.
-In addition to the Center's own facilities, London is one of the world's most on-line cities, and cybercafes can be found throughout for very reasonable prices.
+In addition to the Center's own facilities, London is one of the world's most on-line cities, and cybercafes and coffee shops with wifi can be found throughout.
 The London Center will be able to help students find the cafe nearest to their flat.

 The Center is also in the process of adding E-classrooms to each classroom, which students and faculty members can use during lessons for presentations.